Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

 These degeneracies in the spectrum of $SU(t/3)$ dictate the parametric resonances experienced by the travelling-wave modes when the system is periodically modulated.
-When the modulation time-period is $T = \pi/\omega_2$, corresponding to a modulation frequency of twice the normal mode frequency of the travelling waves, only mode 3 experiences parametric resonance, contributing a parametrically amplified mode and a parametrically damped mode to the spectrum of $U(T)$.
-The characteristic evolution of these modes can be seen in numerical solutions to the equations of motion with initial conditions set as the amplified (solid curves) and damped (dashed curves) for a particular choice of parameter values, see \subfigref{fig:oneWay}{b}.
-Since the eigenvalues collide at a value of $-1$, the oscillatory component of the Floquet modes has a time period of twice the modulation period, which corresponds to the period of the original normal mode.
-Mode 2 experiences a resonance at a different modulation period of $T = 2\pi / \omega_2$ (modulation frequency same as the mode frequency), but the eigenvalues collide at a value of $+1$, so the resulting oscillations have a characteristic period equal to the original mode periods (\subfigref{fig:oneWay}{c}).
-The strength of amplification of this mode as quantified by the rate of change of the amplitude is much weaker than that of the counterclockwise-propagating mode in \subfigref{fig:oneWay}{b}, since it is a higher-order resonance.
+When the modulation time-period is $T = \pi/\omega_2$ (modulation frequency twice the natural frequency of the travelling modes), only mode 3 experiences parametric resonance, contributing an amplified and a damped Floquet eigenvector.
+The evolution of the oscillators when initialized to the Floquet eigenvectors are numerically computed and shown in \subfigref{fig:oneWay}{b}.
+Since the eigenvalues collide at $-1$, the oscillatory component of these modes has a time period of twice the modulation period, which corresponds to the period of the original normal mode.
+Mode 2, however, resonates at a different modulation period of $T = 2\pi / \omega_2$ (modulation frequency same as the mode frequency), with the eigenvalues colliding at $+1$, such that the period of the resulting oscillations equals the original mode periods (\subfigref{fig:oneWay}{c}).
+The strength of amplification of this mode, quantified by the rate of change of the amplitude, is much weaker than that of the counterclockwise-propagating mode in \subfigref{fig:oneWay}{b}, since it is a higher-order resonance.

-To summarize, when the system is modulated in a space-time symmetric fashion with modulation frequency twice the natural frequency of the pair of degenerate modes, only the mode travelling in opposite direction to the stiffness wave (mode 3) experiences parametric resonance.
+To summarize, when the system is modulated at twice the natural frequency of the degenerate travelling modes, only the mode travelling in opposite direction to the stiffness wave (mode 3) resonates.
 At modulation frequency tuned to equal the natural frequency, the other mode in the degenerate pair (the previous mode's chiral partner) resonates.
-These conditions are predicted by \eqnref{eq:oneWaycondition1} and \eqnref{eq:oneWaycondition2}, which synthesize the degeneracy conditions of the space-time Floquet matrix $\spt$.
+These conditions are predicted by \eqnref{eq:oneWaycondition1} and \eqnref{eq:oneWaycondition2}.